forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 ### Personal Mask Preferences
 (December 2020 through May 2021)
+* June to December 2021: Colorful surgical masks from CPS MASK (Type2R, EN 14683, distributed by Pro Dimi Pharma GmbH & Co, made in Turkey by CPS Pressform SAN).
+These masks are somewhat narrow which makes bypassed air passing on the sides instead of reaching the eyes) but the fit is quite dense and so - to my judgement - overall no more air bypasses than for 'normal' surgical masks.
+As a fallback for sensible situations: FFP2 (CX9501 or similar).
 * April to June 2021: Often FFP1 masks of fold type, currently the model CX9501 (made by Jiangsu Sanfo Outdoor Products Co, Suqian, Jiangsu, China and sold for about 1$ at Migros).
 This mask has some foam protection above the nose which prevents an airstream into the eyes and provides comfort.
 Also behind-the-head clips are supplemented.
-The masks have a fabric when opened, open ahead of usage helps.
+The masks have a fabric when opened, open the package at least a day ahead of usage helps to reduce fabric smelling.
 Sometimes I also use surgical masks for day to day use.
 * December 20 to May 21: Especially longer time periods (more than about half an hour e.g. during train travel): I mainly use FFP 1 dust protection masks (3M 8710 E made in Wroclaw PL; about 1$ a piece).
 The filtration requirements for FFP1 masks is less than FFP2 masks but stricter than surgical masks.
 To my judgement the 3M 8710 E model does protect others from very fine aerosol as good as FFP2 models.
 Nevertheless I recommend FFP2 models if infected (tested or strong evidence) if transmission opportunities can't be avoided.
 __Advantages__: As for most dust protection masks, the fit is dense due to bands behind the head.
 They wear about as (un)comfortable as ski googles: tight but ok.
 Breathing is easy and there's no sidelined air into the eyes.
 __Drawbacks__: Taken on/off is cumbersome, for short time usage I prefer surgical masks.
 As most dust protections masks, the 8710 E don't look fashionable.

-> [Dense] masks are less important if cases go towards zero (e.g. in summer).
+> Early Summer 2021: [Dense] masks are less important if cases go towards zero (e.g. in summer).
 But there are also good reasons to continue using masks in certain indoor public spaces (e.g. large shopping centers, crowded public transport, airplanes).
 Not necessarily in facultative places (e.g. offices or libraries) and probably not a general mandate since there are miles between going to the next door shop/office and taking some international flight.
 One reason is, masks also reduce the spread of the other respiratory diseases:
 > * When mainly SARS-2 is around causing cough, it is much easier to detect outbreaks and take adequate precaution steps upon infection.
 > * Respiratory pathogens are sometimes underestimated so reducing the circulating strains, ~~is a nice [side] effect.~~ 28.11.21:depends on the virus type some are disease and some not disease associated (->[Human virobiota](../5_epidemiological/virome.md)).
+>
 > Considering infections with other viruses and since both a past infection and vaccination seem unlikely to provide a reliable future proof protection against transmissions, there is no reason to make masks exceptions when it's about protecting others (However past infections reliably prevent severe Covid and vaccination also do a good job at preventing severe Covid).